tschettervictor/truenas-iocage-photoprism/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script photoprism.log ./photoprism-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Photoprism will be installed, and you'll be shown the username (admin) and password to login.

 ### Notes
-- Reinstalls work as expected when all the files are present.
-- The way this script handles passwords for old database is by storing them in a directory that can be accessed when reinstalling.
-If you try to reinstall without them, photoprism will not work and will show errors.
 - It is possible to mount other datasets containg photos into the jail AFTER you have installed it.

 The Caddyfile is located at `/usr/local/www/Caddyfile`